 It was used as a Maori Pa by the Ngati Paoa tribe who settled in the Devonport area until they were attacked and forced out by the Nga Puhi tribe in the late 1770’s.

 In the 1880’s the country feared a Russian invasion and North Head was one of 3 forts established to protect the city.
 The invaders never arrived but the very latest in weaponry, an 8 inch disappearing gun was installed in each of the forts and is still in place at North Head.
 On this trail you’ll be able to take a closer look.

 During both WWI and WWII North Head was used as a defense post and to house soldiers in barracks and tents.
 Again New Zealand’s remote location protected it from invaders on it’s home soil and the heavy guns and equipment weren’t fired other than in training exercises.

-In additional to several gun placements remaining on this trail you’ll find the access point to the underground tunnels that run through the hillside.
+In addition to several gun placements remaining on this trail you’ll find the access point to the underground tunnels that run through the hillside.
 The north battery is where the first guns were placed in 1870.
 The tunnels have been made safe and some are now open to the public.
 It’s pitch dark down there so a torch would be a good idea although I’ve never remembered on and rely on iPhone of fumbling along in the dark.
-Fortunately New Zealand doesn’t have wildlife that’s going to hurt you so you’re not going to come across a deadly snake or spider down there in the dark.
+Fortunately, New Zealand doesn’t have wildlife that’s going to hurt you so you’re not going to come across a deadly snake or spider down there in the dark.

 The Summit Loop